-- Weak immune system such as from HIV
+- A weak immune system such as from HIV

-- Skin condition such as eczema, psoriasis, dermatitis,scabies,herpes simplex or chicken pox
+- Skin conditions such as eczema, psoriasis, dermatitis, scabies, herpes simplex, or chickenpox

 - Insects bite or poison ivy.

-- Warm,humid weather- this infection are common in summer
+- Warm, humid weather- this infection is common in summer

-- Certain sports -some games in which skin to skin contact ,such as football or wrestling.
+- Certain sports -some games in which skin-to-skin contacts, such as football or wrestling.

 - Age -mainly it occurs in children ages 2 to 5.

-- Sore -The initial symptoms of impetigo are reddish sores on the skin,these sores quickly grow into blisters,ooze and burst and then form a yellowish or honey crust.
+- Sore -The initial symptoms of impetigo are reddish sores on the skin, these sores quickly grow into blisters, ooze, burst, and then form a yellowish or honey crust.